Bitdefender vs. ESET 2025: Bitdefender Is Affordable and Feature-Rich

 Read ESET Review

-Bitdefender Total Security plan covers five devices for $39.99/first yr.
+Bitdefender Total Security plan covers five devices for $34.99/first yr.
 It's the best value plan because it's a comprehensive security solution, and you can save up to 61% with this option.

 On the other hand, ESET's Premium Security plan costs $179.99/first yr.
-If you are looking for maximum savings with ESET, we recommend going for a three-year option, which takes 20% off.
+If you are looking for maximum savings with ESET, we recommend going for the three-year subscription.

 Both Bitdefender and ESET offer a money-back guarantee of 30 days, so you can try out their services risk-free.
 That way, you can test out either product and be confident that you're making the right choice for your cybersecurity needs.